Jeremy-Walton/gpt-article-writer/README.md

 ## Prerequisites

 * **OpenAI API Key:** You'll need an OpenAI API key to authenticate and interact with the ChatGPT model.
 You can obtain one from the OpenAI website.
+* **OpenAI Organization Key:** You'll need an OpenAI Organization key to authenticate and interact with the ChatGPT model.
+You can obtain one from the OpenAI website.
 * **Ruby:** Ruby 3.1.1 needs to be installed.